 Gear & Equipment

-Our friends at Sylvan Peak in Red Lodge, MT, Timber Trails in Livingston, MT, Base Camp in Billings, MT, and REI in Bozeman, MT will gladly help you with getting equipped for your backcountry adventure.
+Our friends at Sylvan Peak in Red Lodge, MT, Timber Trails in Livingston, MT, The Base Camp in Billings, MT, will gladly help you with getting equipped for your backcountry adventure.
+There are plenty to be had in the A-B Wilderness.

 Information provided here may be inaccurate and the ABWF is not liable for any damages resulting from hiking trails in the Absaroka-Beartooth Wilderness.